In this article

 How long do the Certificates last and how long do they take to do?

-Typically, food hygiene certifications take about 20 hours to complete.
+Typically, food hygiene certifications take about 2 hours to complete.
 They work on the format of learning, followed by answering multiple-choice questions.
-Certifications should be renewed every three years to keep up with any changes in the UK FSA regulations and guidelines.
+Certifications should be renewed every two to three years to keep up with any changes in the UK FSA regulations and guidelines.

 This guide has identified and discussed the leading risks to food hygiene in UK schools and the training that is recommended for all food handlers.
 Your employer should be aware of these requirements and should provide training procedures to mitigate risk and avoid cross-contamination in all food storage, preparation, and serving environments.